bkarypid/tzatziki/README.md

 * GUACAMOLE_PASSWORD (The password for the GUACAMOLE_USER - defaults to 'password')
 * GUACAMOLE_URL (The base URL for the Guacamole API - for example http://guacamole.example.com - defaults to 'localhost')
 * GUACAMOLE_UI_ROUTE (The URL to use for Guacamole UI links - falls back to the GUACAMOLE_URL value by default if not specified)
+* VERIFY_SSL (Should the Guacamole SSL cert chain be verified?
+Set to false if using self-signed certs - defaults to true)
 * HISTORY_SOURCE (The source to retrieve connection history from.
 It can be either 'mysql' or 'api'.
 Note that the API has a limit of 1000 entries.
 If mysql is selected the next env variables should be also set, otherwise they can be omitted)
 * MYSQL_HOST (The Guacamole MySQL database host/ip - defaults to 'localhost')
 * MYSQL_PORT (The Guacamole MySQL database host/ip - defaults to '3306')